DeemaAli-Analyst/pdsnd_github/README.md

-### Date created
-Include the date you created this project and README file.
+The date that i created this project and README is 29/12/2020

-### Project Title
-Replace the Project Title

-### Description
-Describe what your project is about and what it does

-### Files used
+The project title is post your work on github

+the project is about to share your pervoius projects you did in the github to share the knwlodge and infromations

-Include the files used
+the files is used in this project :

-### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+1-bikeshare.py
+2-.gitignore.cvs